DTM9025/musicroom/README.md

 Any future mainline games can be extracted with this tool by providing an appropriate bgm file in the `bgminfo` folder.
 To generate a bgm file for a mainline game, simply invoke the provided `valuespit_thXX.exe` with the `thbgm.fmt` file extracted from the game and edit the generated file as per the template in the `bgminfo` folder.

+This program was originally created and developed by [Nmlgc](https://github.com/nmlgc).
+Development is now being done by [DTM](https://github.com/DTM9025)

 ## Installation

 Simply navigate to the [Release page on GitHub](https://github.com/DTM9025/musicroom/releases) and download the latest ZIP package (should be something like `Touhou.Music.Room.X.Y.Z.zip`).
 Then extract it to any directory and run `musicroom.exe` in the `Touhou Music Room` folder and you should be good to go!